-- · Base salary of \$1,150,000 per annum, without increase or guaranteed adjustment. - Annual non-equity incentive compensation based on annual performance targets set annually by the Company, the Compensation Committee and the Board.
-The annual incentive compensation payments provide for a target level of \$1,150,000, a threshold level of \$690,000 and a maximum level of \$1,610,000. - Annual grant of performance-based stock units ("Performance Units"), providing a contingent right to receive shares of the Company's common stock, par value \$0.01 per share, conditioned upon the Company's achievement of certain performance metrics set annually by the Company, the Compensation Committee and the Board.
-The value of the Performance Units granted provide for a target level \$1,207,500, a threshold level of \$747,500 and a maximum of \$1,667,500.
-The number of Performance Units granted shall be determined by dividing the performance unit grant value at each of the target, threshold and maximum performance achievement levels by the fair market value of the Performance Units on the date of the grant. - Annual grant of restricted stock units ("Restricted Stock Units"), providing a contingent right to receive shares of common stock conditioned upon a service based three-year ratable vesting schedule.
-The grant value of each annual grant of Restricted Stock Units will be equal to 27% of Mr. Kathwari's annual base salary, or \$310,500.
-The number of Restricted Stock Units granted shall be determined by dividing the grant value of the Restricted Stock Units grant by the fair market value of a Restricted Stock Units on the date of the grant.
+- Base salary of \$1,150,000 per annum, without increase or guaranteed adjustment. - Annual non-equity incentive compensation based on annual performance targets set annually by the Compensation Committee and ratified by the Board.
+The annual incentive compensation payments provide for a target level of \$1,150,000, a threshold level of \$690,000 and a maximum level of \$1,610,000.

+- Annual grant of performance-based stock units, providing a contingent right to receive shares of the Company's common stock, par value \$0.01 per share, conditioned upon the Company's achievement of certain performance metrics set annually by the Compensation Committee and ratified by the Board.
+The value of the PSUs granted provide for a target level \$1,207,500, a threshold level of \$747,500 and a maximum of \$1,667,500.
+The number of PSUs granted shall be determined by dividing the performance unit grant value at each of the target, threshold and maximum performance achievement levels by the fair market value of the PSUs on the date of the grant. - Annual grant of restricted stock units, providing a contingent right to receive shares of common stock conditioned upon a service based three-year ratable vesting schedule.
+The grant value of each annual grant of RSUs will be equal to 27% of Mr. Kathwari's annual base salary, or \$310,500.
+The number of RSUs granted shall be determined by dividing the grant value of the RSUs grant by the fair market value of a RSUs on the date of the grant.

-The right to receive, or retain, any Annual Incentive Bonus, Stock Units or benefits of the Stock Units will be subject to "claw-back" or similar obligations set forth in Company's policies duly approved by our Board of Directors.
-The agreement, among other provisions, provides for benefits that may be earned in the event of a change of control or in the event of termination of employment.
+The right to receive, or retain, any Annual Incentive Bonus, PSUs, RSUs or benefits of the Stock Units will be subject to "claw-back" or similar obligations set forth in Company's policy governing the recovery of erroneously awarded compensation, as approved by the Board.
+Each grant agreement, among other provisions, provides for benefits that may be earned in the event of a change of control or in the event of termination of employment.
 Refer to the section "Potential payments upon Termination or Change in Control" further below for additional information in the event of a change in control or termination of employment.